clearwest/coding-standards/docs/javascript/js-coding-standards.md

 ## Switch Statements

-The usage of `switch` statements is generally discouraged, but can be useful when there are a large number of cases – especially when multiple cases can be handled by the same block, or fall-through logic (the `default` case) can be leveraged.

 When using `switch` statements:

 – Use a `break` for each case other than `default`.
 When allowing statements to “fall through,” note that explicitly.